 - GladFriends mentoring program

 - Chef-prepared, whole foods hot lunch program

 - St. Joseph Club before/after school care

 Learn why Catholic schools are so effective by attending one of our upcoming open houses.
-Then, learn about tuition, grants and the registration process.

 WHERE FAITH COMES TO LIFE